Ricardo Burillo: Second Republic

 Burillo entered the army, where he reached the rank of infantry commander.
 He participated in the Rif War.
 Once the Second Republic was established, he became part of the Security and Assault Corps.
 In July 1936, he was commander of the 2nd Assault Group based at the Pontejos barracks, attached to the Ministry of the Interior building – in the middle of Puerta del Sol in Madrid.
 During the Second Republic period he was an active member of the Republican Anti-Fascist Military Union (UMRA).

 On 12 July, he was on duty at the Pontejos barracks when he was surprised by the murder of Lieutenant José del Castillo, an Assault Guard officer who had been killed by Falangist gunmen.
 Castillo was stationed in the Assault Group led by Burillo and some of Castillo's colleagues clamored for revenge at his funeral, which would eventually lead to the murder of right-wing deputy José Calvo Sotelo.
 The fact that he is the superior of Lieutenant Castillo and both belong to the same Assault group will leave him touched by suspicions about his participation in or knowledge of the murder of the deputy of the "National Bloc".
-From then on, for some parties, he will become one of the high-ranking officials of the Republican state responsible for the death of Calvo Sotelo, although he always denied any connection with the fact.
+From then on, for some parties, he will become one of the high-ranking officials of the Republican state responsible for the death of Calvo Sotelo.
+However, he always denied any connection with the fact.
 However, for historians such as the Irish Hispanicist Ian Gibson, such an accusation is baseless and totally unfounded.